Many growing businesses move to QuickBooks Enterprise assuming it can support increasing operational complexity. And at a certain stage, it does.

 As operations grow more complex, this limitation often leads to manual adjustments and external reporting workarounds.

-For businesses managing distributors, international suppliers, or investment entities, this becomes inefficient quickly.
+For businesses managing international suppliers, distributors, or investment entities, this can become inefficient quickly.

-While multi-currency is available, it can reduce operational flexibility in other areas.
+While multi-currency is available, it can introduce tradeoffs that reduce flexibility in day-to-day operations.

 QuickBooks Enterprise was not designed as a true multi-entity accounting platform.